 COVID19 and Google’s Gift to Businesses

-The Covid-19 pandemic resulted in a massive shift of business toward digital platforms.
-To alleviate the strain, Google broke its longtime practice of changing its algorithm with little to no notice.
-Instead, Google has released information about major upcoming updates over six months in advance.
-This was an attempt to give savvy webmasters and business owners the opportunity and extra time to adapt their displays, giving them the chance to avoid being buried in search results for unknowingly breaking Google’s new rules when the update goes live.
+The Covid-19 pandemic resulted in a massive business shift toward digital platforms.
+To alleviate the strain, Google broke its longtime practice of secrecy and released information about major upcoming updates over six months in advance.
+Their announcement gives webmasters and business owners the details and extra time they need to adapt their sites and pages and avoid being buried in search results when the update goes live.

 What’s Coming in 2021

-In the past, user experience was certainly a factor in Google’s ranking algorithm.
-For instance, since 2015 and the rise of cellphone internet usage, Google has penalized sites that don’t have mobile friendly experiences in its algorithm, as well as penalizing sites that users click off of quickly.
+User experience is not new.
+It certainly has been a factor in Google’s ranking algorithm before now.
+For instance, since 2015 and the rise of mobile internet usage, Google’s algorithm has penalized sites that don’t produce mobile friendly experiences, as well as those that users quickly click away from.

 What does this mean for YOUR website?

-However, this update is far more encompassing, and indicates that Google will now consider user experience to be the defining feature of a site – not keywords, backlinks, brand recognition, or other traditional search engine optimization tools.
-Rather, Google is reshaping the way the Internet operates – forcing brands to care about their customer’s experience and satisfaction.
-Websites will need to answer consumer’s questions and not just be a ‘Who we are” brochure anymore.
+This update is far more encompassing than any other, and outweighs keywords, backlinks, brand recognition, or any other traditional search engine optimization tools.
+Google is reshaping the way the Internet operates, forcing brands to attend to their customers’ experience and satisfaction.
+Websites will need to be responsive and answer consumer’s questions, and not just be a ‘Who we are” brochure.

 Expect this algorithm to include ranking hits based on:

 - How quickly the page responds after a user has clicked something